 Charge Ahead Colorado will not fund retroactive projects.
 Projects must seek approval for funding through the application process, receive notice of an award, and an executed Purchase Order from CEO prior to implementing or contracting for any aspect of a project that will be submitted for reimbursement.

 Charge Ahead Colorado does not have preferred or qualified vendors though vendors must meet minimum Reporting Requirements as identified in Section VIII of the Application Guide.
-Vendors that have participated in CEO’s Charge Ahead Colorado vendor training can be found here.
+Vendors that have participated in CEO’s vendor training can be found on the CEO Vendor List.

-If you are a vendor that would like to participate in CEO’s Charge Ahead Colorado vendor training, please fill out this form.
+If you are a vendor that would like to be added to CEO’s trained vendor list, please fill out the CEO Vendor Agreement & Questionnaire.

 Since its inception in 2013, the Charge Ahead Colorado grant program has made awards for more than 2,000 EV charging stations across the state.
 Historically, the program was jointly administered by the Regional Air Quality Council and the Colorado Energy Office.
 The program became solely administered by CEO in 2022.